 Our most advanced application of this technology is a simple blood test for Alzheimer's disease, a debilitating neurodegenerative disease for which there are limited diagnostic options available today.
 Based on initial clinical work, as described in the journal Cell in January 2011, our Alzheimer's test demonstrated an ability to identify and differentiate Alzheimer's patients by detecting elevated levels of antibodies that appear to be unique to Alzheimer's disease.
 We are currently conducting a broader validation study that we expect to be completed by late 2011 and we expect to begin marketing our test for Alzheimer's disease in 2013.
 We believe that this test could initially be useful in stratifying patients for ongoing clinical trials of potential Alzheimer's drugs as well as to confirm the diagnosis in a clinical setting and to track the progression of the disease or effectiveness of a therapeutic in a clinical trial.
-In December 2010 we entered into a non-exclusive collaboration agreement with Bristol-Myers Squibb Company, or BMS, to investigate the utility of our diagnostic technology for the diagnosis of Alzheimer's disease and for identifying individuals with early stage cognitive impairment that are likely to progress to Alzheimer's disease.
+In December 2010 we entered into a non-exclusive collaboration agreement with Bristol-Myers Squibb Company, or BMS, to investigate the utility of our diagnostic technology for the diagnosis of Alzheimer's disease.